zzz-client/zzz/Readme.md

 ## TODO

 backend:
+  - Workspaces
   - Sweet mother of god, fix the design pattern in serve.ts
     - Add workspace entity for Get, and some command to get all workspaces
   - Create auth UI for bulk edit and creation
   - Cookie jar
   - Redo Hooks so it's not only file-based
   - find xmlStringify

 Frontend:
+  - Workspaces
+  - Environments
   - form-* Body
   - binary Body
   - Settings tab